Patronymic: Kazakhstan

+In 1996, the law "About procedure for the solution of the questions connected with writing of surnames and middle names of persons of the Kazakh nationality" was introduced in Kazakhstan.
+It aimed to allow the amendment of surnames and patronymics "in accordance with the historically established traditions of the Kazakh people".
+Before Kazakhstan's independence in 1991, Kazakhs could not hold full names or, as it traditionally was beforehand, use patronymics instead of surnames.
+Bauyrjan Momyşūly, who refused the surname "Momyshev", opting for his patronymic, was a notable pre-Independence oppositionist to any Russified naming conventions.

+At times, the qandas Kazakhs from China and Mongolia may have no patronymic and no surname.
+This may complicate the process of Kazakh naturalisation.

+Kyrgyzstan

+In 2022 and 2023, almost 12,000 Kyrgyz people Russified their surnames to include "-ova" and "-ov".
+This Russification also extended to patronymics, which were previously gendered as "-kyzy" for women and "-uulu" for men.
+This wave of Russification is linked to increased migrant work of Kyrgyz people in Russia, where the Kyrgyz naming was unfamiliar and "complicated".
+The opposing effect is observed as well, one notable example being the 2025 name change of Supreme Council Speaker Nurlanbek Shakiev to Nurlanbek Turgunbek uulu.

+In June 2023, the Constitutional Court of Kyrgyzstan allowed the usage of a matronymic in "special cases".
+After social uproar, the Court cancelled its own decision in November of the same year.

+Tajikistan

+Since 2007, a trend of name de-Russification grew after President Emomali Sharipovich Rakhmonov changed his full name to Emomali Rahmon.
+Many civil servants followed suit, though, like in Kyrgyzstan, a reverse effect took place later as well, linked to migrant work in Russia.

 East Asia

 Taiwanese Aborigines

-Atayal people's given names are followed by the name of their father; both son and daughter use patronymics.
+Atayal people's given names are followed by the name of their father; both sons and daughters use patronymics.

 Amis people's sons' given names are also followed by their father's name, while daughters' given names are followed by their mother's name.
 By contrast, the Seediqs often get to choose which parent's name goes after their own.

 Mongolia

-Mongol people's names are preceded by the name of their father and possessive marker; both son and daughter are patronymics.
+Mongol people's names are preceded by the name of their father and possessive marker; both sons and daughters use patronymics.

 China

 Many indigenous ethnic groups in Yunnan, such as Yi, Hani, Jingpo, Jino, Derung, Nu, Wa, Hmong and Yao, use a son-father patronymic naming system (亲子连名制).
 Historically, Naxi and Bai have also used the patronymic system.
 The last one or two syllables of the father's name transfers to become the first one or two syllables of the son's name.
 The last one or two syllables of the son's name is then used as the first one or two syllables of the grandson's name.
 The naming tradition is closely tied to Tibeto-Burman traditions.

 This system can be seen in the names of Nanzhao, Dali and Lijiang rulers.